moshen/node-googlemaps/README.md

 [![Build Status](https://travis-ci.org/moshen/node-googlemaps.svg)](https://travis-ci.org/moshen/node-googlemaps)

-# Google Maps API for Node.js v1.0
+# Google Maps API for Node.js

-This library implements the following APIs in Node.js
+This library implements the following Google Maps APIs, and can be also used by Google Maps for Work users.

 * [Maps API Web Services](https://developers.google.com/maps/documentation/webservices/)
 * [Google Places API](https://developers.google.com/places/)
 * [Google Maps Image API](https://developers.google.com/maps/documentation/imageapis/)

-This library is *NOT COMPATIBLE* with tags < 1.0.0
+This library is **NOT COMPATIBLE** with tags < `1.0.0`

-If you want to migrate from version 0.1.X check the WIKI for instructions.
+If you want to migrate from a version older than `1.0.0` check the [WIKI](https://github.com/moshen/node-googlemaps/wiki/Migrate-from-v0.1.20-to-v1.0.x) for instructions.

 ### Installation